naughtyfruit53/FastApiv1.6/docs/archive/obsolete/DEMO_MODE_DOCUMENTATION.md

 ## Overview

-The TRITIQ ERP Demo Mode provides a comprehensive way for users to experience all system features using realistic sample data without affecting any real business data.
+The TRITIQ BOS Demo Mode provides a comprehensive way for users to experience all system features using realistic sample data without affecting any real business data.
 This documentation covers the implementation, user experience, and QA testing procedures.

 ## Features